jwmccarthy/jwmccarthy.github.io/_posts/2024-07-24-intro-to-gumbo.md

 The run times on various input sizes are shown below.
 Warm up runs were performed for GPU methods to obtain better runtime estimates.
-![GAE Calculation Runtimes Compared](/assets/gae_runtime.png)
+![GAE Calculation Runtimes Compared](/assets/gae_runtime.png) We can see orders of magnitude improvements in runtime with the FFT convolution, which for more complex environments and longer experience episodes will save us a lot of compute time.
+Pretty cool!